rust-embedded/discovery-mb2/mdbook/src/07-registers/bad-address.md

 There are different kind of exceptions.
 Each kind of exception is raised by different conditions and each one is handled by a different exception handler.

-The `aux7` crate depends on the `cortex-m-rt` crate which defines a default *hard fault* handler, named `HardFault_`, that handles the "invalid memory address" exception. `embed.gdb` placed a breakpoint on `HardFault`; that's why the debugger halted your program while it was executing the exception handler.
+The `registers` crate depends on the `cortex-m-rt` crate which defines a default *hard fault* handler, named `HardFault_`, that handles the "invalid memory address" exception. `embed.gdb` placed a breakpoint on `HardFault`; that's why the debugger halted your program while it was executing the exception handler.